cliqz-oss/browser-f/mozilla-release/tools/lint/docs/linters/eslint-plugin-mozilla.rst

 balanced-listeners
 ------------------

-Checks that for every occurence of 'addEventListener' or 'on' there is an occurence of 'removeEventListener' or 'off' with the same event name.
+Checks that for every occurrence of 'addEventListener' or 'on' there is an occurrence of 'removeEventListener' or 'off' with the same event name.

 import-browser-window-globals
 -----------------------------